Are your light switches & wall plates up to date?

 There are a lot more options for light switches & plate covers than there use to be.
 These two options are very sleek & contemporary found in condos, upscale town homes & detached houses.

+White square paddle and brushed nickel wall plate are both available at the big box stores.
 Have some fun with selecting light switches & wall plates.